Blotch3D/Blotch3D/README.md

 -   Use with WPF and WinForms, on Microsoft Windows.

--   Access and override many window features and functions using the provided WinForms Form object of the window (Microsoft Windows only).
+-   Access and override many window features and functions using the provided WinForms Form object of the window (Microsoft Windows only, and see the description before using).

 -   Detect sprite radius collisions.

 -   Implement fog.

--   Define ambient lighting, and up to three point-light sources.
-(More lights can be defined if a custom shader is used.)
+-   Define ambient lighting and up to three point-light sources.

+-   Several shaders are provided to support texture transforms, alpha textures with lighting, etc.

+-   Easily write your own custom shaders using the provided shader code as a template.

 -   All other MonoGame features remain available.